jayfry1077/ssm_mass_uploader/README.md

 Upload multiple screts to AWS SSM Parameter store from single file

+## Usage

+### Example:

+By Default the profile is 'default' and region is 'us-east-1'

+example 1: python upload_ssm.py --r us-east-1 --p default
+example 2: python upload_ssm.py

+example 1 and example 2 do the same thing.

+example 3: python upload_ssm.py --r us-west-1 --p some_other_profile_name_in_aws_credentials_file

 ## json to put in 'secrets_to_upload'

 Note: Tags are not required, but if you do include them, then the key values are required